-Sustainable elements include: green roofs; stormwater management through underground retention beds and porous lawn and planted areas; and short and long-term bicycle parking spaces.
-Energy efficiency strategies include high performance building envelope, heating and cooling, efficient lighting, low-flow plumbing, and Energy Star appliances.
-The project is LEED Platinum.
+The project incorporates green roofs, stormwater management through underground retention beds and porous planted areas, extensive bicycle parking, a high-performance building envelope, efficient mechanical and lighting systems, low-flow plumbing, and Energy Star appliances.
+The building is LEED Platinum certified.

-The Vassar Street Residence Hall project is led by Michael Maltzan Architecture in collaboration with DiMella Shaffer as Executive Architect.
+The Vassar Street Residence Hall project was developed in collaboration with DiMella Shaffer as Executive Architect.

 LOCATION / Cambridge, Massachusetts